-^{}The information in the planning table is for guidance only and does not take into account the heterogeneity of the students.
+\The information in the planning table is for guidance only and does not take into account the heterogeneity of the students.

-Methodologies Description Seminars In the classes of seminar will reinforce the learning of the temario explained during the sessions magistrales, carrying out the resolution of numerical problems and theoretical exercises-practical.
+Methodologies Description Problem solving In the classes of resolution of problems (in seminar) will reinforce the learning of the temario explained during the sessions magistrales, carrying out the resolution of numerical problems and theoretical exercises-practical.
 The professor will propose, of regular form, different problems/exercises that will be resolved of individual form by the student and delivered for his evaluation.
-Supervised work It will provide to the student a series of articles published in magazines of education in Chemistry and related with the contents of the matter.
-Once studied the article, the student will have to answer to a questionnaire of questions provided by the professor.
 Lecturing The professor will develop the contents of the program from the proportionate material to the student through the platform FEAR.
 In the sessions magistrales, the professor will present the fundamental appearances of the matter that will have to complement by means of the bibliography recommended.

-Personalized Personalized attention Methodolog gies Description Lecturing The professor will resolve the doubts of personalised way on any one of the activities proposed (masterclasses, seminars, works tutelados, resolution of problems/exercises and proofs).
+Personalized assistance Methodologies Methodologies Description Lecturing The professor will resolve the doubts of personalised way on any one of the activities proposed (masterclasses, seminars, works tutelados, resolution of problems/exercises and proofs).
 To such end, the professor will inform the available schedule in the presentation of the matter.
-Seminars The professor will resolve the doubts of personalised way on any one of the activities proposed (masterclasses, seminars, works tutelados, resolution of problems/exercises and proofs).
+Problem solving The professor will resolve the doubts of personalised way on any one of the activities proposed (master classes, seminars, resolution of problems/exercises and proofs).
 To such end, the professor will inform the available schedule in the presentation of the matter.

-Description Qualification n Training and Learning Results Seminars In the classes of seminar, the professor will resolve part of the problems/exercises, leaving others to be resolved by the student.
-The delivery of the problems/exercises resolved is compulsory.
-To be able to evaluate is activity, the student will have to carry out at least 75% of the deliveries.
-Besides it will be necessary to obtain a minimum punctuation of 3 on 10 points so that the qualification of this activity can add to the rest of elements of evaluation.
-10 A1 C4 D6 A2 C8 D7 A3 C17 D9 C18 D12 C19 D14 C20 C22 Supervised work The realisation of the works is compulsory.
-So that this activity can be evaluated, the student will have to carry out at least 75% of the deliveries.
-Besides it will be necessary to obtain a minimum punctuation of 3 on 10 points so that the qualification of this activity can add to the rest of elements of evaluation.
-5 A1 C4 D1 A2 C8 D3 A3 C17 D4 C18 D5 C19 D7 C20 D8 C24 D9 D14 D17 Short answer tests It will effect a first short proof on the subjects 1, 2 and 3, roughly to half of the cuatrimestre.
+Assessmen t Description Qualification aining Learn Resu ing Problem solving In classes of seminar, the teacher will resolve part of the problems/exercises, leaving others to be resolved by the student.
+It will be necessary to obtain a minimum punctuation of 3 on 10 points for the qualification of this activity can add to the rest of elements of evaluation.
+10 A1 A2 A3 C8 C17 C18 C19 C20 Essay questions exam It will effect a first SHORT PROOF on the subjects 1, 2 and 3, roughly to half of the course.
 The short proof will be able to consist in questions of short answer, problems and ask type test.
 The presentation to this proof inhabilita to the student to obtain the qualification of no presented.
-20 A1 C4 D1 A2 C8 D6 A3 C17 D7 C18 D9 C19 D12 C20 D13 D14 Short answer tests It will effect a second short proof on the subjects 4, 5 and 6 to the end of the cuatrimestre.
-The short proof will be able to consist in questions, problems and exercises.
+20 A1 A2 A3 C4 C8 C17 C18 C19 C20 D1 D3 D4 D5 Essay questions exam It will effect a second SHORT PROOF on the subjects 4, 5 and 6 to the end of the cuatrimestre.
+The short proof will be able to consist in questions of short answer problems and ask type test.
 The presentation to this proof inhabilita to the student to obtain the qualification of no presented.
-25 A1 C4 D1 A2 C17 D6 A3 C19 D7 C20 D9 C22 D12 C24 D13 D14
+20 A1 A2 A3 D1 D3 D4 D5 D6

-Essay questions exam Compulsory final examination.
-It will consist in a global proof of the temario that will include problems, exercises and ask type test.
-It will be necessary to obtain 3 points on 10 in this examination so that the qualification can add to the one of the rest of elements of evaluation.
-40 A1 C4 D1 A2 C8 D6 A3 C17 D7 C18 D9
+Essay Compulsory FINAL EXAMINATION.
+It will consist in a global proof of the course 50 Α1 C4 D1

+questions that will include questions of short answer, problems and ask type test.
+It will be A2 C8 D3

+exam necessary to obtain 3 points on 10 in this examination so that the qualification А3 C17 D4

+can add to the one of the rest of elements of evaluation.
+C18 D5

+C19 D6

-C19 D12 C20 D13
+C20 D7

-C22 D14
+C22 D9

-C24
+C24 D12

+D13

+D14

+D17